pawatsethaput/OpenBank/REST-API-V1.2.1.md

             {
                 "user": {
                         "display_name": "display name of user",
-                        "id": "OBP UUID of the user making the comment", "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter" },
+                        "id": "ID (given by the user's provider) of the user making the comment", "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter" },
                 "views": [